 Hailing from the village of Isewal Dakha in Ludhiana district of Punjab, Nirmal Jit Singh Sekhon was born on July 17, 1943.
 His father, Tarlochan Singh Sekhon, was a flight lieutenant in the Indian Air Force.

 Deeply inspired by his father, Sekhon had already decided that he would join the Indian Air Force (IAF) when he was still a child.
 After completing his schooling, he fulfilled his dream by joining IAF.
-On June 4, 1967, he was formally commissioned into the force as a Flying Officer.
+On June 4, 1967, he was formally commissioned into the force as a Pilot Officer.